andrei-pavel/bash-boilerplate/README.md

 They all have import guards to make sure no library is imported twice.

+Make sure to import header first.
+It is a dependency to all other libraries.

 ### header

 * ☑ `set -euo pipefail`